Ruapuke Island: Geography

 The centre of the island is flat with a height of 41 m, and there are hummocks on its north, south and west ends.
 The island is covered mainly with stunted trees, but also has open scrub land and some low-lying marshland.
 The island's major geographic features include three large bays, the largest of which is Henrietta Bay, in the southwest, named for the brig Elizabeth Henrietta which ran aground there in February 1824.
 The other bays are Lagoon Bay (in the west) and Caroline Bay (in the north west).
 The small Waitokariro Lagoon lies immediately inland from Henrietta Bay.
 The three bays are separated by two large peninsulas, and two more peninsulas extend at the northern and southern ends of the island, culminating in North Head and South Head respectively.
 One of these peninsulas, that between Lagoon and Caroline Bays, is a tombolo.
 North Head is a cliffy promontory rising to a hummock, 62 m high.
 Close to the westernmost point, on the peninsula separating Lagoon Bay and Henrietta Bay, the island reaches its highest point, 64 m above sea level.
 It is these two hummocks which give the island its name.

 The eastern coast is dominated by two long, generally straight beaches to the north, and a series of smaller coves to the south.
 Between the longer beaches and smaller coves lies an inlet, the mouth of the only river system on the island.
 A smaller island, Green Island, some 100 ha in extent, lies 2 km off the central east coast, and another small island, Bird Island, which is about a third the size of Green Island, lies 3.5 km west of Ruapuke's westernmost point.
 Other small islets and groups of islets can be found off the coast of Ruapuke.
 One group of small islets, the South Islets, none of them larger than 10 ha in size, lie immediately to the south of South Head, and beyond these to the southwest is the similarly sized Hazelburgh Islet group.
 Between Green Island and South Head is a further small group, the Breaksea Islands.
 Numerous other smaller rocks and reefs surround the island.

 Geology

 Exposed basement igneous intrusion rocks are found on this rather flat island that are Longwood Suite granitoids in the Median Batholith that bisects Zealandia dividing its Western and Eastern Provinces.
 These plutonic rocks are part of a former subduction zone on the edge of Gondwana, before Zealandia's separation from it; about 260 to 245 million years ago in the case of the dated rocks from the island.

+Biodiversity

+A species of mygalomorph spider, Stanwellia tuna, is known to be endemic to Ruapuke Island.